DevExpress/dashboard-extension-online-map-item/README.md

 ## Settings
 The **Online Map** dashboard item supports the following settings that you can configure in the Wed Dashboard UI:
 * **Provider** - Specifies whether to show Google or Bing maps.
 * **Type** - Specifies the map type.
-You can choose between RoadMap, Satellite or Hybrid type.
+You can choose between RoadMap, Satellite or Hybrid.
 * **Display Mode** - Specifies whether to show markers or routes.